Psycho-Core/Psycho-Core-8.3.7/README.md

 ![MariaDB](https://img.shields.io/badge/MariaDB-11.8.6-orange)
 ![Client](https://img.shields.io/badge/BfA-8.3.7%20%2835662%29-purple)

-A modernized TrinityCore-based emulator for **World of Warcraft: Battle for Azeroth**, with a refreshed toolchain (CMake 4.3.2, Boost 1.83, OpenSSL 3.5.x) and MariaDB 11.8.6 as the recommended database.
+A modernized emulator for **World of Warcraft: Battle for Azeroth**, with a refreshed toolchain (CMake 4.3.2, Boost 1.83, OpenSSL 3.5.x) and MariaDB 11.8.6 as the recommended database.